From Menopause to Mental Health: Real Talk from the 2025 Black Women’s Healthcare Summit hosted by women’s college hospital

 If you’re navigating this important stage of life or supporting someone who is, here are some helpful insights to consider:

 1. Stay informed and recognize the signs early.
 Black women may experience menopause earlier than others.
 Keep an eye out for changes like irregular cycles, hot flashes, night sweats, vaginal dryness, mood shifts, and sleep disturbances.
-Identifying these signs early can empower you to take charge of your health and manage symptoms more effectively.
+Early recognition can empower you to take charge of your health and manage symptoms more effectively.

 2. Be your own health advocate.
 Don’t settle for “just getting through it.”
 Seek out healthcare providers who truly listen and respect your experiences.
 If you feel unheard, don’t hesitate to seek a second opinion.
 There are many caring and knowledgeable professionals ready to support you—your well-being is a priority!.

-Therapy and community support are essential tools for staying grounded.
-For those of us who are religious, it’s important to know that faith and mental health care can coexist—you can seek support without compromising your beliefs.
+3. Prioritize Mental Health.
+Therapy, peer support, and community connections are essential tools for staying grounded.
+For those who are religious, it’s important to know that faith and mental health care can coexist—you don’t have to “just pray it away.”
+Seeking support is a sign of strength, not a compromise of your beliefs.

-Menopause is a stage of transformation, not decline (sit with this thought for a second).
-The panellists emphasized the importance of balanced nutrition—consider following a Mediterranean diet that includes fish, or aim to “eat the rainbow” by incorporating a variety of colourful foods.
-Combine good nutrition with physical activity such as dance, strength training, yoga, or walking to support both your mind and body while alleviating symptoms (panellist’s recommendations, note mine).
+4. Reclaim movement and nourishment.
+Menopause is a stage of transformation, not decline—take a moment to reflect on that.
+The panellists emphasized the importance of balanced nutrition, recommending approaches such as a Mediterranean-style diet that includes fish, or simply aiming to “eat the rainbow” by incorporating a variety of colorful foods.
+Pairing good nutrition with physical activity—such as dance, strength training, yoga, or walking—supports both mind and body while helping to alleviate symptoms.

 Healing Is Collective